New Technology Saves Energy, Reduces Noise

 The Siemens team finished development of its new carousel in time to submit a technical proposal to the GOAA.
 The selection committee evaluated each contractor’s proposal, considering many factors including price and technical specifications.

 Any energy savings offered by proposed replacement carousels would help the GOAA achieve its goals of reducing energy consumption.
-“As electricity costs have risen, lower energy consumption has become very important,” relates Michael Patterson, director of construction at MCO.
+“As electricity costs have risen, lower energy consumption has become very important,” relates Michael Patterson, director of construction at Orlando International.
 Siemens was awarded the contract, and replaced the dinosaur units with new 300C Flat Plate carousels.

-The energy consumption of baggage carousels at MCO isn’t metered separately from other terminal operations, but after several months of operation, Patterson states, “Based on what we have seen so far, we expect to achieve Siemens’ projected energy savings of approximately 20 to 40 percent depending on use.”
+The energy consumption of baggage carousels at MCO isn’t metered separately from other terminal operations, but after several months of operation, Patterson stats, “Based on what we have seen so far, we expect to achieve Siemens’ projected energy savings of approximately 20 to 40 percent depending on use.”

 Another benefit of the Siemens carousels is the reduced noise levels compared to the old units.
 One MCO representative dubbed the Siemens carousels ‘whisper units.’